 Often called a stiff or “frozen shoulder,” adhesive capsulitis is the stiffening of the shoulder due to scar tissue, which results in painful movement and loss of motion.
 It affects women more than men and is typically diagnosed in people over the age of 45.

-The actual cause of adhesive capsulitis is not completely understood.
+The actual cause of frozen shoulder is not completely understood.
 Some believe it is caused by inflammation, or by autoimmune reactions, where the body launches an “attack” against its own substances and tissues.
-Other possible causes include, reactions after an injury or surgery.
-Pain from other conditions, such as arthritis, a rotator cuff tear, bursitis, or tendinitis, that has caused a person to stop moving the shoulder may lead to frozen shoulder.
-In addition, immobilization of the arm, such as in a sling, after surgery or fracture have been associated with frozen shoulder.
-However, in many cases there is no clear reason why adhesive capsulitis develops.
+Other possible causes include reactions after an injury or surgery.
+Pain from other conditions, such as arthritis, a rotator cuff tear, bursitis, or tendinitis, that has caused a person to stop moving the shoulder may lead to a frozen shoulder.
+In addition, immobilization of the arm, such as in a sling, after surgery or fracture has been associated with a frozen shoulder.
+However, in many cases, there is no clear reason why a frozen shoulder develops.

-Most people with adhesive capsulitis have worsening pain and a loss of movement.
-Adhesive capsulitis can be broken down into 4 stages:
+Most people with a frozen shoulder have worsening pain and a loss of movement.
+Frozen shoulder can be broken down into 4 stages:

 Stage 1: “Prefreezing”

-During stage 1, it may be difficult to identify your problem as adhesive capsulitis.
+During stage 1, it may be difficult to identify your problem as a frozen shoulder.
 You’ve had symptoms for 1 to 3 months, and they’re getting worse.
 Movement of the shoulder causes pain.
 It usually aches when you’re not using it, but the pain increases and becomes “sharp” with movement.
 You’ll begin to limit shoulder motion during this period and protect the shoulder by using it less.
 The movement loss is most noticeable in “external rotation” (e.g. reaching your arm behind your neck), but you might start to lose motion when you raise your arm or reach behind your back.
-Pain is the hallmark feature of this stage; you may experience pain during the day and at night.
+Pain is the hallmark feature of this stage and you may experience pain during the day and at night.